-Recently, we’ve noticed a lot of neighbors starting to build chicken coops in their back yards.
-It allows them to have fresh eggs and natural chicken on their dinner table.
+Recently, we’ve noticed a lot of neighbors starting to build chicken coops in their backyards.
+Chicken coops are a fantastic way for them to have fresh eggs and natural chicken on their dinner table.

-Chicken houses allow you to be more self-sufficient, providing your own food and implementing more work ethic around your home.
+Chicken coops allow you to be more self-sufficient, enabling you to raise your own food and implementing a stronger work ethic around your home.
 With neighbors and customers asking us about how they can be self-sufficient with their own chicken coop, we decided to write an article on how to build one.

 If building a chicken coop is too much for you, you can always purchase one at a decent price.
 Also, don’t forget that you can always depend on freeze-dried Chicken or our Chicken Lovers ReadyPack.
 You get quality chicken without having to build anything.

-Comment below to tell us what you’ve found helpful in building your chicken coop.
+Comment below and tell us what you’ve found helpful in building your chicken coop.
 Share this with a friend or family member to let them know you want to build one for yourself.

 Where to house the flock